 With the global mushroom market alone projected to reach over $90 billion in the next five years, fungi are set to continue to grow and infiltrate every area of our lives.1 We have only just begun to unveil the boundless potential of fungi applications, and there is still much we have yet to unearth (literally and figuratively).

 Nonetheless, fungi—most notably mycelium—will continue to be used for food in new and innovative ways because it is a novel alternative protein source that touts an impressive nutrient profile.
 The alternative protein space is undeniably changing and expanding, and fungi are at the forefront!
-From their neutral flavor that takes on any seasonings they are paired with to their astonishing versatility to shape-shift in texture, fungi can be used to make vegan steak, meat-free sausage, dairy-free cream cheese—you name it!
+From their neutral flavor that takes on any seasonings they are paired with to their astonishing versatility to shape-shift in texture, fungi can be used to make vegan steak, meat-free sausage, dairy-free Fy yogurt—you name it!
 The culinary possibilities truly stretch as far as our creativity.
 Not only are fungi changing how we view alternative proteins, but they’re also an incredible ally in healing the environment.
 Unlike animal protein sources, fungi do not produce methane gas, and they hold the ability to decompose organic matter that would otherwise not be broken down and recycled.20

 But the future of fungi doesn’t stop here on earth.
 In fact, it has already reached the stars!
 On July 14th, 2022, Nature’s Fynd collaborated with NASA to grow our fungi-based protein, Fy, in space.
 With the mission to grow a sustainable protein for space exploration, SpaceX-25 launched our novel bioreactor technology into orbit to grow Fy onboard the International Space Station (ISS).21 This means astronauts will be able to grow fungi-based protein themselves and season it to their liking.
 NASA is also looking to utilize fungi as building materials for space travel and to develop future homes throughout the solar system.22